linebender/xilem/masonry/src/doc/05_pass_system.md

 Methods for these passes should be written under the assumption that they can be skipped or called multiple times for arbitrary reasons.
 Therefore, their ability to affect the widget tree is limited.

-Masonry automatically calls these methods for all widgets in the tree in depth-first preorder.

 ## External mutation

 Code with mutable access to the `RenderRoot`, like the Xilem app runner, can get mutable access to the root widget and all its children through the `edit_root_widget()` method, which takes a callback and passes it a `WidgetMut` to the root widget.

-This is in effect a MUTATE pass which only processes one callback.
+This is in effect a "mutate" pass which only processes one callback.

 External mutation is how Xilem applies any changes to the widget tree produced by its reactive step.

-Calling the `edit_root_widget()` method, or any similar direct-mutation method, triggers the entire set of rewrite passes.
+`RenderRoot::edit_root_widget()` triggers the entire set of rewrite passes before returning.

 ## Pass context types